 I suggest that you write out your answers as fully as you can.
 This can be great fodder for a daily journaling practice.
 Writing out the answer by hand will cause you to think more deeply and connect with the subject at a deeper level.
 It also causes you to pause and reflect as your hand rests.
 Remember, go deep and get clear.

 Most importantly, be sure you do this as an act of prayer.
+Maybe even take a prayer retreat so you can focus.
 Be aware that you are in the presence of the Holy Spirit and let him guide you.
 Explore his promptings, whether they be conviction, curiosity, dark emotions, or some other relational emotion.
 Trust that what you feel in the moment is where the Holy Spirit has led you and explore it in honesty and openness with him.

 20 Questions to Clear the Soul

 - How would you like to deepen your relationship with God?

 - What is your current image of God or feeling of God?